jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 # SRv6 Lab 1 Guide

 ### Description:
-In Lab 1 the student will validate that the supplied topology is up and running and that all baseline connectivity is working.
-Second, they will validate that the pre-configured ISIS and BGP routing protocols are running and seeing the correct topology.
+In Lab 1 the student will launch the XRd topology validate it is up and running and that all baseline connectivity is working.
+Second, they will validate that the pre-configured ISIS routing protocol is running and seeing the correct topology.
 Third, there will be lite SR-MPLS configuration on routers 1-7 and confirm PE and P roles.
 Last you will create basic SRv6 configuration on routers 1-7 and confirm connectivity.

 ## Contents